Wisconsin free child care assistance.

 The subsidies are provided as part of the Wisconsin Shares Program.
-Government assistance is provided in an effort to help families or their guardians pay for their child care costs.
+Government assistance is provided in an effort to help families or their guardians pay for their child care costs and offer families free daycare.
 The state provides financial assistance to low-income parents who are working or those that are unemployed and that are preparing to enter (or renter) the workforce.
 There are a number of restrictions and limits to the program and it is limited in scope and funding, but it can be a resource to turn to.

 Assistance is only offered if your child is under the age of 13, or possibly up to 19 if they are disabled/special needs.
 In addition, the guardian (who can be a parent, relative, a foster parent, or another person acting in place of a parent) must be actively participating in one of several activities.
 They need to be participating in a W-2 employment program, attending high school (if they are a teen parent), holding an unsubsidized work job, enrolled in the Wisconsin Food Stamp Employment and Training work search or they need to be actively involved in employment skills training.
 There can be some other acceptable roles as well and that listing can change over time to.